Code-Institute-Submissions/memory_game_ms2/readme.md

 ### Test protocols

 Jasmine test:
-  The Fisher-Yates (aka Knuth) Shuffle function was tested using Jasmine to ensure that an array of expected length was returned as well as additional tests, I am grateful to my mentor for this suggestion.
-The jasmine test also checked that the returned array contained an appropriate pictogram character, that it did not include an inappropriate character and that the function was called.
+  The Fisher-Yates (aka Knuth) Shuffle function was tested using Jasmine to ensure that an array of expected length was returned as well as additional tests to confirm;
+  - that an expected character was returned
+  - that an inappropriate character was not returned
+  - using a spy to ensure the shuffle function was called All tests were passed.
+  I am grateful to my mentor for suggesting I do this test to refresh my knowledge of Jasmine.
+It also refreshed my knowledge that, having used jQuery in my code, a link to jQuery was necessary in the test HTML file.

 User test
   Start_screen: